-The Serchio River Basin is defined as a basin of national interest according to Italian law and has been identified as ‘river basin district’ for implementation of the Water Framework Directive.
+The Serchio River Basin is defined as a basin of national interest according to Italian law and has been identified as ‘river basin district’ for implementation of EU’s Water Framework Directive.
 The unique combination of challenges that are present include extreme drought and flooding, seismic risk as well as water pollution.

 Photos from the Serchio River Basin, Italy.
 On left, Lake Massaciuccoli area during the flood of December 2009.
 On right, Lake Massaciuccoli area during the drought of July 2017.